-There will be no change in the general feel of this dwelling other and the restoration of it's front door size which will tend to make it feel even more what it was and hopefully will return to being- a dwelling.
+There will be no change in the general feel of this building except it will return to being a dwelling.
 Thus there will be no impact on the Conservation Area and any work undertaken will strictly respect the buildings grade II listing.